Free Employee Engagement Survey Template to Boost Productivity

 Minimizing the Cost of Employee Turnover

-Additionally, turnover negatively impacts employee morale and disrupts team dynamics; if people are constantly joining and leaving the team, then it’s impossible to establish a consistent work state.
+Additionally, turnover negatively impacts employee morale and disrupts team dynamics.
+If people are constantly joining and leaving organizations, it’s impossible to establish a consistent work state.
 By focusing on employee retention, organizations can reduce these costs and maintain a stable and efficient workforce.

 In its State of the Global Workforce 2024 Report, Gallup shares statistics from a 2024 meta-analysis that involved 183,000 business units across 53 industries in 90 countries.
-When teams were highly engaged, turnover dropped from 21% in high-turnover organizations (40% or more) to 51% where there was low low-turnover (40% or less).
+They distinguish between high-turnover organizations that have more than a 40% annualized turnover and those with a low turnover below 40% annually.
+They found that when teams were highly engaged, turnover dropped from 21% in high-turnover organizations, and where there was low low-turnover, to 51%.

-A lot goes into attracting top talent, and if there is low retention, they might not stay long.
+A lot goes into attracting top talent, and if there is low retention, these people might not stay long.
 Things like employee banding, education, and onboarding take lots of time and money.
-Therefore, it is important to save these costs and focus on employees who are already working for you.
+That’s why it’s so important to focus on employees who are already working for you.

 Enabling Employee Advocacy